Sega Saturn Architecture

 Image

-More importantly, the VDP2’s renders on-the-fly (without a frame-buffer) like previous tile-based engines.
-It can display up to 16.7 million colours (24-bit).
-This chip is also responsible for displaying the VDP1’s buffer, which can also be transformed and/or mixed with the VDP2’s layers.
-The VDP2’s ‘frame’ is composed of up to four 2D planes and one 3D plane; or two 3D planes.
+This chip is also responsible for displaying the VDP1’s output buffer, which can itself be transformed and mixed with the VDP2’s layers.
+The VDP2’s ‘frame’ consists of up to four 2D planes and one 3D plane, or just two 3D planes.

 Defining the problem